4paradigm/rfcs/README.md

 - [NativeSpark](https://github.com/4paradigm/NativeSpark.git)
 - [FEDB](https://github.com/4paradigm/fedb.git)

-We are limiting the RFC process for these repos to test out the process in a more manageable fashion, and may expand it to cover more projects under the `vuejs` organization in the future.
+We are limiting the RFC process for these repos to test out the process in a more manageable fashion, and may expand it to cover more projects under the `4paradigm` organization in the future.
 For now, if you wish to suggest changes to those other projects, please use their respective issue lists.

 What constitutes a "substantial" change is evolving based on community norms, but may include the following: